 - a) The 9 designated Prestige A (Grading List) riders officially entered for the entire Championship by a manufacturer who has a contract to participate with the Promoter of the Championship.
 Each manufacturer or Team can appoint a maximum of two priority riders.
-These riders are part of the Grading List. - b) The first 4 riders of the FIM SuperEnduro World Championship final classification of the preceding year who are not included among the 10 riders on the Grading List selected according to Article 066.4.3.a. - c) Up to 10 Wild card entries may be allocated by the FMNR/Organiser or more if agreed by FIM and the Promoter. - d) 1 wild-cards CEN/Promoter will join the prestige A. - e) The riders in the EXJ class (Junior) will be approved by the FMNR/ organisers, the CEN and the Promoter. - f) If a rider from the Grading List is not present during the administrative verifications, without any valid reason, he lose his place in the Grading List, he may be replaced by another rider proposed by its TEAM and nominated by the FIM and Promoter for the rest of the season.
+These riders are part of the Grading List. - b) The first 4 riders of the FIM SuperEnduro World Championship final classification of the preceding year who are not included among the 10 riders on the Grading List selected according to Article 066.4.3.a. - c) Up to 10 Wild card entries may be allocated by the FMNR/Organiser or more if agreed by FIM and the Promoter. - d) 1 wild-cards CEN/Promoter will join the prestige A. - e) If a rider from the Grading List is not present during the administrative verifications, without any valid reason, he lose his place in the Grading List, he may be replaced by another rider proposed by its TEAM and nominated by the FIM and Promoter for the rest of the season.